alexsoar/alexsoar/README.md

-👋 Hi, I’m Alex - frontend developer <br>
+👋 Hi, I’m Alex - Web Developer <br>
 Experienced Web Developer specializing in corporate websites, landing pages, online shops, and web applications.
 Proficient in CMS platforms such as WordPress (WooCommerce) and other CMS.
 Skilled in developing web applications using React JS and JavaScript, with strong expertise in HTML, CSS, Bootstrap, Tailwind.CSS and etc.